actualbudget/docs/docs/install/desktop-app.md

 Once these steps are completed, your local server will be running, unlocking full server functionalities including Bank Sync and more.

-## Connecting Your Local Server to a Mobile Device
+## Connecting your local server to a mobile device

 You can access your local server from your mobile device.
 However, this requires a bit more setup since you’ll need a way to expose your local server to the internet.
 To achieve this you must set up a [Reverse Proxy](../config/reverse-proxies.md).